materialsproject/pymatgen/docs_rst/compatibility.rst

 Depending on Pymatgen
 ---------------------

-Pymatgen versions (e.g. `2021.3.4`) follow the `semantic versioning <https://semver.org/>`_
-scheme and, as such, will increase the **major** version number (here: `2021`) whenever breaking changes are made to the API.
+Pymatgen uses `calendar versioning <http://calver.org/>`_ based on a YYYY-MM-DD format.
+This has generally worked well since changes to core pymatgen functionality that most other codes depend on are rare.
+There have been only two instances in recent memory that breaking changes have been made.

+* v2021.3.4 - Reorganization of pymatgen into namespace packages, which required the removal of root-level imports.
+* v2019.3.13 - Renaming of `Site.species_and_occu` to `Site.species`.

+Where at all possible, the pymatgen maintainers try to allow for a reasonable deprecation schedule.
+For exampple, the `Site.species` change had a deprecation schedule of about 9 months.
+However, some changes such as the recent reorganization of pymatgen into namespace packages cannot be easily done via a deprecation schedule.

+As a compromise solution, pymatgen has adopted **temporary** semantic versioning.
+A v2021.3.5 was released after v2021.3.4 to reverse the changes made, and new versions v2022.0.x were released that contains the breaking change (removal of root imports).
+We will continue to release critical updates to 2021.x.x versions.
+This allows end users to continue using 2021.x.x versions without having to deal with the breaking changes.
+However, it is recommended that users make the move to be compatible with 2022.0.x before Jan 1 2022, during which pymatgen will only support the new namespace architecture and the versioning scheme will go back to calendar versioning.

-As the developer of a tool that depends on Pymatgen you can prevent upgrades of the major Pymatgen version by specifying a version range like `pymatgen>=2021.1,<2022` or, more succinctly, using the `compatible release operator <https://www.python.org/dev/peps/pep-0440/#compatible-release>`_ `pymatgen~=2021.1`.
+As the developer of a tool that depends on Pymatgen, you can prevent upgrades of the major Pymatgen version by specifying a version range like `pymatgen>=2021.1,<2022` or, more succinctly, using the
+`compatible release operator <https://www.python.org/dev/peps/pep-0440/#compatible-release>`_ `pymatgen~=2021.1`.
 This will prevent `pip` (and other package managers) from pulling in Pymatgen versions with breaking changes that may end up breaking your tool.

 An even more conservative approach is to pin the Pymatgen dependency to a fixed version, for example `pymatgen==2021.3.3`.
 While this will always install the the same version of pymatgen, it can lead to unnecessary dependency conflicts with other tools that depend on (a different version of) Pymatgen.

 Minimum Python Version